hukumjain/openshift-sep-2022-batch1/Day7/README.md

 - RedHat provides support for TekTon
 - Tekton can be installed in Kubernetes/OpenShift as Operators from OperatorHub from Webconsole
 - Tekton can also installed in Kubernetes/OpenShift from CI using kubectl/oc
+- no dedicated server is required becuase it runs within OpenShift cluster
+- OpenShift even supports deploying
+- Openshift allows deploy Private GitHub like Code repository using Gitea,Gogs version control within OpenShift
+- OpenShift allows deploying JFrog Artifactory or Sonatype Nexus to deploy your application binaries
+- JFrog Artifactory or Sonatype Nexus can also be used as Private Container Registry for OpenShift
+- Enter CI/CD can happen within OpenShift as it can technically host your source code, host CI/CD pipeline, also the deployment environment

 ## TekTon Commonly used Resources